 For an applicant being trained by CFI Sport Pilot Flight Instructor operating under Part 61 Subpart K:

-This can be the 10 hours of solo time before or after the a sport pilot certificate is issued and an additional 10 hours of “flight time” which can be solo time or dual training before the sport pilot certificate is issued plus solo and pilot time after a sport pilot certificate is issued.
+This can be the 10 hours of solo time before or after a sport pilot certificate is issued and an additional 10 hours of miscellaneous “flight time” which can be solo time or dual training before the sport pilot certificate is issued plus solo and pilot time after a sport pilot certificate is issued.

 This is a little different for WSC trikes so see WSC Trike Private for details.